 INFOhio is a division of the Management Council of the Ohio Education Computer Network (MCOECN).
 The MCOECN is governed by a Board of Trustees representing all 18 Information Technology Centers (ITCs).
 The Board provides direction for a wide variety of software applications.
-(See the Management Council organizational chart.)

 The INFOhio Advisory Board (IAB) is a program board that provides input to the INFOhio Director on direction for delivering products and services designed to assist districts as they strive to improve student learning.
 The Board meets quarterly and is composed of 11 members representing school districts, education resource agencies, and ITCs.